 The output result is a 64-bit ciphertext.

 Given that the DES algorithm presented above is public, security is based on the complexity of encryption keys.

 The algorithm below shows how to obtain, from a 64-bit key (made of any 64 alphanumeric characters), 8 different 48-bit keys each used in the DES algorithm:

 Firstly, the key's parity bits are eliminated so as to obtain a key with a useful length of 56 bits.

-These two blocks are, then, rotated to the left, such that the bits in second position take the first position, those in third position take the second, etc.
+These two blocks are then rotated to the left, in a way that the bits in the second position take the first position, those in the third position take the second, etc.

 The two 28-bit blocks are, then, grouped into one 56-bit block.
 This passes through a permutation, denoted PC-2, giving a 48-bit block as output, representing the key Ki.

 Repeating the algorithm makes it possible to give the 16 keys K1 to K16 used in the DES algorithm.